California Highway Patrol arrests over 600 drunk drivers Labor Day weekend - NewsBreak

 OAKLAND, Calif. - A hurricane swirling around the Baja California coast could eventually make its way to the Bay Area by Sunday, cooling off the region and sending some light sprinkles our way.
 KTVU meteorologist Roberta Gonzales said the computer models are showing that Hurricane Kay – with heavy rain...

-Sixteen people have been charged in an alleged massive Electronic Benefit Transfer fraud scheme in which funds were siphoned off that were intended for families in need, Los Angeles County District Attorney George Gascón announced today.
+Sixteen people have been charged in an alleged massive electronic benefit transfer fraud scheme in which funds were siphoned off that were intended for families in need, Los Angeles County District Attorney George Gascón announced Tuesday.

+Additional MPX vaccine doses approved in time for SF's Folsom Street Fair

+SAN FRANCISCO - The federal government has approved an additional 10,000 MPX vaccine doses for the state of California.
+On Thursday, San Francisco Department of Public Health said as part of a new pilot program in California, the additional doses are timed to coincide with the upcoming Folsom Street Fair and Castro Street Fair – events where LGBTQ+ individuals congregate.

 foxla.com